-Following rave reviews at Edinburgh International Festival 2016, sensuality, brutality and spellbinding spectacle comes to London next spring in a double bill of major contemporary dance works from Scotland’s national ballet company.
+Following rave reviews at Edinburgh International Festival 2016, sensuality, brutality and spellbinding spectacle come to London in a double bill of major contemporary dance works from Scotland’s national ballet company.
 Radically contrasting in their dance styles, but equally powerful in their extreme emotional impact.

 “Scottish Ballet enters a new level of artistry and vision with this dark, divisive double bill.”The Stage